 The Dryads Duo, formed in 2010 by violinist Carla Santos and pianist Saul Picado, seek to explore and bring to the public lesser performed, but not less worthy of being presented, repertoire from the late 19th century to the present day.
 In their recitals, the Dryads Duo aims to create a coherent combination between the less known and the standard repertoire providing the public with the sense of ownership and freshness, always conveying their engaging sensibility and maturity through the pieces performed.

-As a Duo based in London, the majority of their recitals have been shared between Portugal and UK (London – including St. Martin in the Fields, St. James’s Piccadilly and Conway Hall -, Brighton, Aylesbury) venues.
-They performed for the first time in France at the Grand Thêátre Opéra de Bordeaux, in 2015, and in March of the present year at the Landesgalerie in Linz, Austria.
+Based in London since 2010, the Duo performs regularly in the UK, namely in Aylesbury, Brighton, Edinburgh, Cardiff and London (Victoria & Albert Museum, Burgh House, St. James’s Piccadilly, St. Martin in the Fields and Conway Hall).
+They performed for the first time in France at the Grand Thêátre Opéra de Bordeaux, in 2015, and in 2016 at the Landesgalerie in Linz, Austria.

 Portuguese violinist Carla Santos was awarded in 2009 a place at the prestigious Royal College of Music in London, studying with Professor Radu Blidar for her Master Degree in Performance.
 In the year 2011-2012, as a RCM Scholar, Carla Santos continued her studies with the same teacher, obtaining an Artist Diploma (with distinction).
 During these three years, Carla joined the RCM Symphony Orchestra, where she had the opportunity to work with some renowned conductors, such as Diego Masson, Sian Edwards, Rory MacDonald, Mikk Murdvee, Franck Ollu, Vladimir Jurowski, Lorin Maazel and Bernard Haitink.